kemitchell/irs-form-1023/schedule-c.md

 ### 14

 Have you adopted a conflict of interest policy consistent with the sample health care organization conflict of interest policy in Appendix A of the instructions?
-If “Yes,” submit a copy of the policy and explain how the policy has been adopted, such as by resolution of your governing board.
-If “No,” explain how you will avoid any conflicts of interest in your business dealings.
+If "Yes," submit a copy of the policy and explain how the policy has been adopted, such as by resolution of your governing board.
+If "No," explain how you will avoid any conflicts of interest in your business dealings.

 - [ ] Yes